 Your teen will learn tools to calm anxiety and overwhelm, advocate for their needs, feel more confident and more.

-If your teen could benefit from additional support, I offer individual therapy and group support for teens in my San Francisco office or online via secure video sessions.
+If your teen could benefit from additional support, I offer individual therapy for teens in my San Francisco office or online via secure video sessions.
 Fill out the contact form below to schedule a free phone consultation or get more information.
 I look forward to connecting with you soon.